 Is Kershaw Damascus Blade Real?

 The Kershaw Damascus Skyline LinerLock Knife with G-10 Handles is a true Damascus, as according to many customers, it passed the test of being polished and having the patterns and folds still intact.
 It is a lightweight and unique steel that has good ergonomics and is truly original.

-The Kershaw Damascus Steel Leek knife, however, is not an original as the knife failed to pass the portion-polish test.
+The Kershaw Damascus Steel Leek knife, however, is not an original as the steel knife failed to pass the portion-polish test.
 It is also a cheap knife that is made of stainless steel and is not very durable or long-wearing.
-It is, however, a good knife that does the job well.
+It is, however, a good steel knife that does the job well.